 Concerning the storage of imaging data, both the M3 and the T7i write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M3 and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the T7i have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.